top of page

 Director

 Paul Conefry, a self-employed Certified Public Accountant, says that being on Mercy Haven’s Board of Directors allows him the opportunity to make an immediate positive impact in changing the lives of individuals the agency serves.
-Mr. Conefry has chaired the Annual Golf Outing committee in since 2007.
+Mr. Conefry has chaired the Annual Golf Outing Committee since 2007.
 “I enjoy the challenge of meeting the agency’s fundraising goals and the responsibility of staying on budget,” he says, adding that “working closely with Mercy Haven’s marketing department to reach out to the community reinforces my commitment to the mission.”
 In the future, Mr. Conefry sees “Mercy Haven expanding to serve larger populations of people in need because the agency is stable and well-managed by forward-thinking management and board members.”

 Jim DiGiovanni